joshday/OnlineStats.jl/paper/paper.md

 The growing prevalence of big and streaming data require a new generation of tools to handle the challenges posed by this new paradigm.
 Data often has infinite size in the sense that new observations are continually arriving hourly/weekly/yearly, etc.  Existing offline tools can only operate in finite batches and require re-loading possibly large datasets for seemingly simple tasks such as incorporating a few more observations into an analysis.

-``OnlineStats`` is a Julia [@Julia] package that offers a high-performance framework for online algorithms.
-It includes a large catalog of algorithms as well as an easily extendable interface.
-The paradigm behind ``OnlineStats`` also facilitates embarassingly parallel computations.
+``OnlineStats`` is a Julia [@Julia] package for high-performance online algorithms.
+The ``OnlineStats`` framework is easily extendable, includes a large catalog of algorithms, provides primitives for parallel computing, and offers a weighting mechanism that lets new observations have a higher relative influence over the value of the statistic/model/visualization.

 # Interface

 Each algorithm is associated with its own type (e.g. `Mean`, `Variance`, etc.).
-A new statistic/model/visualization requires just a few methods to fit into the ``OnlineStats`` framework.
+To live within the ``OnlineStats`` framework, a new type needs a few required method definitions.
+The ``OnlineStatsBase`` package provides the essential methods that make up the ``OnlineStats`` interface.

 ## Updating